This page details the Player settings specific to the Android platform. For a description of the general Player settings, see the Player settings.

 Note: This option only appears when the Resolution Scaling Mode is set to Fixed DPI.

 |Blit Type||Controls whether a blit is used to render the final image to the screen.|

 |Always||(Always blit) Make Unity render to an offscreen buffer and then copy to the system framebuffer.
 This is compatible with most devices, but is usually slower than Never blitting.|

 |Never||(Never blit) Make Unity render to the framebuffer provided by the OS.
 If a condition arises during application run time that causes this to fail, the application will print a one-time warning to the device log.
 Never blitting is usually faster than Always blitting, but it’s not compatible with all devices.|

 |Auto||Make Unity render to the framebuffer provided by the OS, if possible.
 If a condition is met that prevents your application from rendering to the system framebuffer, the application switches to offscreen rendering and issues a warning to the device console.|

-(Only visible when Default Orientation is set to Auto Rotation)
+This section is only visible when Default Orientation is set to Auto Rotation.